-- (c) prevent unauthorised persons from accessing aircraft; - (d) deny transportation by air to those persons or goods deemed to be a threat to the safety of any flight; - (e) deny access to security restricted areas or to aircraft, any person who refuses to undergo screening; - (f) impound any vehicle or property at the airport that poses a threat to civil aviation or is suspected to be involved in or attempting to commit an act of unlawful interference; and - (g) arrest any person who commits or attempts to commit an act of unlawful interference or offence under these Regulations. - Power to exempt.
+- (f) impound any vehicle or property at the airport that poses a threat to civil aviation or is suspected to be involved in or attempting to commit an act of unlawful interference; and - (g) arrest any person who commits or attempts to commit an act of unlawful interference or offence under these Regulations.

 76. (1) The Authority may exempt any person to whom these Regulations apply from the application of these Regulations or any provision of these Regulations, except that the exemption shall not violate the Standards prescribed by the International Civil Aviation Organisation or other civil aviation regulations issued under the Act.